ido-nvim/docs/markdown/ex_theme.md

 Before reading this, it is advised to read the [themes api](theme.md) document first.

 ## Default
-This is how the default layout is created.
+This is how the default theme is created.

 ```lua
 theme.new{